❄ Our Christmas tradition ❄

 The best builder among us is someone by the chat handle of Squirrel,② who is widely respected in the community, and is among the nicest people any of us have ever met.
 He sets up a spindly little spruce tree, plops some snow down, and quickly puts together a sign reading “Merry Cristmas”.
 Nobody notices the misspelling, but nobody cares; we’re all just glad to celebrate.
 People have about a week to make presents for each other; they range from simple chests with a book inside to elaborate houses.
 On Christmas Day, the presents are opened, coördinates travelled to, and everyone has a great time.
 “Same time next year?”

-new map, but not before giving the old one one last visit.
-There was this
+switch to a new map, but not before giving the old one one last visit.
+There was this adventure map that

 So, we started all over again, switching to a different map.
 Due to justifications lost to the sands of time, that was also deemed inadequate, and it was on our third map of many that our second Christmas took place.